sherwingp/sherwingp/README.md

   - Python
   - How to use Tensorflow
   - How to dance!

-- 👯 I’m looking to collaborate on ...
-  - Anything you can convince me is fun!

-- 🤔 I’m looking for help with:
-  - Getting a job!

 - 💬 Ask me about:
   - Any of my projects ⬇️⬇️